ParishaCB/JavaScript-Projects/README.md

 # 2. JS RPG
 - Followed a tutorial by freeCodeCamp.org and coded a simple game using HTML, CSS & JS
 - Applied a lot of concepts from JS and managed to code the game successfully

+# 3. Frontend Movie Search App
+- Created a frontend movie search app
+- Used APIs to produce search results
+- Created a backend reviews API
+- Connected both the frontend and backend together